 Choleric Personality Type

 Choleric people are usually goal-oriented, analytical, and logical.
 They are not necessarily the type to hang out as they are not very social.
 They are extremely straightforward and practical.
 They prefer to be alone than being in the company of people who are shallow or superficial.
-These type of people would do well with an “Alpha” dog or an Independent dog.
+These types of people would do well with an “Alpha” dog or an Independent dog.

 Melancholic Personality Type

 Melancholic people tend to be private, reserved, thoughtful, and often anxious.
 They will always avoid being singled out in a crowd.
-These type of people would do well with an Independent or Flexible dog.
+These types of people would do well with an Independent or Flexible dog.

-Understanding your dog’s personality will help you avoid unnecessary confrontations during training sessions or while socializing him.
+Understanding your dog’s personality will help you avoid unnecessary confrontations during training sessions or while socializing with him.
 Just like humans, some dogs are not comfortable doing certain things, and that’s okay.
 It would be wrong and unfair to force them.
 Understanding why your dog behaves the way he does will help you build a strong bond that will last a lifetime.
 You are both here for a good time and a long time.